Two people with gunshot wounds found along I-10 near Dalrymple Drive

 According to the Baton Rouge Police Department, the victims were found in a car on the side of eastbound I-10 with multiple gunshot wounds.

-Officers said both victims were rushed to the hospital.
-Their condition is unknown at this time.
+Officers said both victims were rushed to the hospital, and their injuries were reported to be non-life-threatening.

-Police said the shooting happened on 73rd Avenue, more than eight miles away from where the two were found.
+Police said the shooting happened on the 2200 block of 73rd Avenue, more than eight miles away from where the two were found.

 Trending News